Danger... Your relationship may be in trouble if:

 7. You don’t respect or value your mate.

-8. One of you drinks too much.
+8. One or both of you drink too much.

 When a mate drinks too much, he's not intellectually or emotionally available, so he's hardly a companion.
 Too much drinking also leads to the drinking spouse justifying rude and inappropriate behaviors.